For specific product inquiries, we would like to point out that our minimum order quantity per product is 750 kg.

 Beans are able to pollinate themselves.
 This process takes place before the flowers open.
 Soon after flowering, the first fruit sets appear.
 In most varieties, elongated pods ripen, harboring the seed – the bean.
 In the case of bean varieties whose seeds are used, harvesting takes place only after the seeds have ripened.

 Europe, Africa, America and Asia have produced their own varieties of wild beans on their continents.
 The broad bean was once the best-known bean in Europe and was replaced by the garden bean.
 Soybeans, mung beans and azuki beans have African and Asian origins.
 The garden bean comes from America and includes lima beans, kidney beans and black and white beans.
 The beans were brought to their later cultivation areas by commercial travellers and seafarers.
 More recently, growing conditions and successful harvests have been an essential criterion in determining where which varieties predominate.
 We offer you all our beans in organic quality.
-Reliable producers and reliable distribution partners ensure that only flawless products are delivered.
+Reliable producers and reliable distribution partner ensure that only flawless products are delivered.

 Beans are strong eaters, but they bring fertiliser back into the soil by binding nitrogen.
 All above-ground parts of the bean are also valuable.
 What cannot be used for food purposes is processed into animal feed.
 The green mass is increasingly used for energy production.
 Dried beans require little packaging material, and transport over long distances, which is owed to the main cultivation areas, is therefore relativised in the ecobalance.